-Chemical hair dyes and hair products, even shampoos, can contribute to premature hair graying.
+Chemical hair dyes, products, and even shampoos can contribute to premature hair graying.
 Many of these products contain harmful ingredients that decrease melanin.
 Hydrogen peroxide, which is in many hair dyes, is one such harmful chemical.
 Excessive use of products that beach hair will also eventually cause it to turn white.

 What Can We Do To Stop This Process?

-There are a number of ways to fix or reverse this process, but ultimately your body will decide what it wants to do.
-Eating more antioxidants for one is key.
-This can include, fresh fruits, vegetables, green tea, olive oil, and fish.
+There are several ways to fix or reverse this process, but ultimately your body will decide what it wants to do.
+Eating more antioxidants, for one, is key.
+This can include fresh fruits, vegetables, green tea, olive oil, and fish.
 There are also many natural remedies like curry leaves.
 The medicinal use of curry leaves goes back centuries.
 When combined with hair oil and applied to the scalp, curry leaves can slow premature graying.
 Curry leaves retain black hair color and even preventpremature graying.
-Curry leaves can be purchased at Indian supermarkets, as well as traditional grocery stores.
+Curry leaves can be purchased at Indian supermarkets and traditional grocery stores.

-If all else fails, heading to your nearest salon and getting some color or letting your beautiful greys flow naturally are also options!
-While you’re here, check out what IGK’s master colorist has to say about seasonal hair color.
+If all else fails, heading to your nearest salon and getting some color or letting your beautiful greys flow naturally are options!
+While you’re here, check out what IGK’s master colorist says about seasonal hair color.